spywhere/plug.nvim/README.md

 - vim-plug automatic installation
 - Automatic installation of missing plugins
 - Per-plugin configuration closure
-- Variable requirements
+- Plugin and variable requirements
-- Plugin loading priority
+- Plugin loading priority and sequencing
 - Defers setup
-- Conditionally load a plugin
+- Conditionally install a plugin
 - [And more...](#extensions)

 ## Installation